-Seated on the great white throne, was One “from whose presence earth and heaven fled away, and no place was found for them” (Revelation 20:11).
+In Revelation Chapter 20, the dead appear before the throne of judgment.
+Seated on a great white throne, is One “from whose presence earth and heaven fled away, and no place was found for them” (Revelation 20:11).
 No one was righteous before Him.

 “And the books were opened, and another book was opened which is the Book of Life, and the dead were judged from the things which were written in the books, according to their deeds” (Revelation 20:12).

 “And the sea gave up the dead – and death and hades gave up the dead” (Revelation 20:13).

 “If anyone’s name was not written in the book of life, he was thrown into the lake of fire” (Revelation 20:15).

-“For the cowardly, unbelieving, sinners, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars, their part is in the lake that burns with fire and sulfur, which is the second death” (Revelation 21:7).
+“the cowardly, unbelieving, sinners, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars, their part is in the lake that burns with fire and sulfur, which is the second death” (Revelation 21:7).